BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/06-Cortex/07-Utils/02-activities.md

 ## `utils.useful_functions.get_activity_names`
-Match the ActivityEvents and names / specs from Activities for a participant.
+Match the ActivityEvents to the Activity name / spec.

 #### Args